google/cadvisor/docs/build.md

 $ go get -d github.com/google/cadvisor
 ```

-We use `godep` so you will need to get that as well:
+We use `glide` so you will need to get that as well:

 ```
-$ go get github.com/tools/godep
+$ go get github.com/Masterminds/glide
 ```

 ## Building from Source